crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed a regression introduced in 4.2.0 that caused subscript lookups on ignored object columns to raise an error instead of a null value if the key doesn't exist.

 - Fixed a performance regression introduced in 4.2.0 which caused queries with a ``ORDER BY`` but without ``LIMIT`` to execute slower than they used to.